-Following the changes to social distancing regulations for indoor events, we are excited to have welcomed full capacity audiences back to our venues from September 2021.
+Following the changes to social distancing regulations for indoor events, we are delighted to have welcomed full capacity audiences back to our venues since September 2021.

 Having previously been open for socially distanced events in Brighton Dome, we have now adapted our COVID-19 safety measures and are asking our audiences to follow these procedures so that we can continue to keep everyone as safe as possible.
 We realise that some of you may have personal concerns about attending live indoor events again so we hope these FAQs will help answer any questions you may have.

 Is it safe for me to come to events?